oliver-moran/reader/index.md

 Reader is an extension for Firefox and Chrome that allows you to select text on a webpage and hear it read out loud.
+Reader is not a fully-featured screen reader.
+It's an aid and convenience for sighted people, who might want an audio version of a webpage or to back to an email before they hit send.

 A keyboard shortcut allows you to select whole paragraphs and navigate webpages easily.
 By default this shortcut is `Ctrl+Shift+Space` on Windows and `Cmd+Shift+Space` on Mac.

 The basic usage of Reader is: